Aerial view of the Eastern Columbia building and Orpheum Theatre on L.A.'s Broadway.

 As L.A.’s housing crisis has deepened over recent years, and Downtown office vacancy rates increased, specific changes to the ARO have become necessary, making it more flexible in use, applicable to more existing buildings, and citywide in scope.
 The two most major changes allow newer buildings to be converted (15 year old structures are permitted by-right and 5 year old structures may be approved by a zoning administrator) and also remove minimum units sizes.

-The City Council approved the Citywide ARO at the December 10, 2024 meeting and the ordinance will take effect in January 2025.
-The Conservancy spoke in support of the latest revisions, specifically as they relate to historic buildings, stressing the importance for financial incentives like the Mills Act and Federal/State Historic Rehabilitation Tax Credits in financing future conversions.
+The City Council approved the draft Citywide ARO in December 2024, directing the City Attorney’s office to draft an implementation ordinance.
+In December 2025, the ordinance was presented to the Council and approved.
+The Conservancy spoke in support of the Citywide ARO, which can be powerful incentive to preserve rather than redevelop historic buildings.
+We stressed the importance for financial incentives like the Mills Act and Federal/State Historic Rehabilitation Tax Credits in financing future conversions.

 For more information on the Citywide ARO please consult the fact sheet compiled by the Department of City Planning or watch the public hearing recording from June 2024.